facemrook/facemrook.github.io/docs/zero-value.md

     writes, and similar effects (although not as extreme) happen with other components, too.
 Have a look at your Task Manager and check your utilizations, and compare that with the 100% goal that data center operators strive for.

+[^tps]: There is the argument floating around that "these are invalid transactions".
+Then
+    * Why are "invalid" transactions being counted in TPS, but not CTPS?
+    * There's certainly evidence that valid transactions are still not being confirmed post-chrysalis (search for "promote" in official discord),
+    * Once White Flag is removed, in the productionization of Coordicide, the conf rate will drop again anyway,
+    * Even if not, my argument certainly works with 99%, too.

 ## 2. Nodes may prune at any time.